Armok628/csl2/README.md

 For convenience, variables `\t` and `\n` have been added, which are bound to a symbol containing only their escape characters from C.

+Another such standard variable, `ERROR`, is bound to the error object, which is normally returned when a nonfatal error has occurred.

 #### Inspiration from Tcl
 Some features of this language are heavily inspired by Tcl.